 Heat over high fire to boil the content (largest amount of water vapor).
 Slow down the fire to medium to avoid overspill.
 Cook for around 12 to 15 minutes (note1) until the water is almost gone (note2).
 Then turn off the fire completely.
 This step completes the process, but you should never open the lid.

-Then break up the grains gently (Note 3) and enjoy.
+Then break up the grains gently around 5 to 10 minutes later.
+(Note 3) and enjoy.

 Note 1: 12 minutes for cast iron pot and 15 minutes for regular pot.